jaceklaskowski/scalania/README.md

 ## How to open the project in IntelliJ IDEA 14.0.2

 [IntelliJ IDEA](http://www.jetbrains.com/idea/) supports Scala/sbt projects with [the Scala plugin](http://plugins.jetbrains.com/plugin/?id=1347).
-Install the plugin and have fun!
+Install the plugin and then `File > Import Project...`.
+Have fun!

 ## How to contribute